gem-pasteur/macsyfinder/doc/implementation.rst

 TXSScan implementation overview
 ===============================

 TXSScan was implemented using an object-oriented architecture.
 The objects are described in the current API documentation.
+An overview of main classes is provided below.

 .. digraph:: system_overview